Getting Ready for School with Kids: 25 Tips for Calm Mornings

 You can also involve your kids in packing their lunches for the next day.
 This will save you time and give them ownership of their meal, making it more likely they’ll eat it.

 A Kitchen Adventures Subscription from Little Passports by Begin can help build your child’s kitchen skills.
-The kid-friendly recipes can help add tasty variety to meals and snacks.
+And the kid-friendly recipes can add tasty variety to meals and snacks!

 Ask your child to pick out their outfit for the next day before bedtime.
 They can organize everything they want to wear, including their socks and shoes.